 We're not doing this by ourselves.
 Sierra Leone is a peaceful, resourceful country with a can-do attitude and stunning scenery.
 Remember those Bounty chocolate bar ads?
 They were filmed here on Sierra Leone's beaches.

-Whilst it's an understatement to say that Ebola has knocked back the country's international reputation as a tourist destination, that won't last forever.
 We're part of the government's comprehensive strategy to bring international tourists back, so we're working with Ministers and partner organisations to achieve development.

 Building a museum, restoring exhibits, providing tourist services and opportunities for people to learn needs skilled people.